MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-visual-indicator-for-your-app.md

 # Build visual indicator for your Teams app

-With the visuaI indicator on Teams UI bar, whenever there’s a new activity during the meeting will catch the user’s attention more easily so that the user may open the side panel whenever required and consume the new alerts.
-The app’s value-add is not diminished even in the absence of side panel.
-The app will trigger our meeting notification API and pass the MRI ids of the intended recipients along with “meetingTabIcon” in the surfaces param to get the end user’s attention.
+With the visual indicator on Teams UI bar, whenever there’s a new activity during the meeting will catch the user’s attention more easily so that the user may open the side panel whenever required and consume the new alerts.
+The app’s value-add isn't diminished even in the absence of side panel.
+The app will trigger our meeting notification API and pass the MRI IDs of the intended recipients along with “meetingTabIcon” in the surfaces param to get the end user’s attention.

 > [!NOTE]
 >